writethedocs/www/docs/index.rst

 Our :doc:`/code-of-conduct` applies to all our community spaces.

-.. note:: You can find information and updates about the impact of COVID-19 on Write the Docs conferences and meetups at the following links: `Conference updates <https://www.writethedocs.org/blog/write-the-docs-2016-year-in-review/>`_, `Meetup events <https://www.writethedocs.org/organizer-guide/meetups/covid-19-meetups/>`_.
+.. note:: You can find information and updates about the impact of COVID-19 on Write the Docs conferences and meetup events at the following links: `Conference updates <https://www.writethedocs.org/blog/write-the-docs-2016-year-in-review/>`_, `Meetup events <https://www.writethedocs.org/organizer-guide/meetups/covid-19-meetups/>`_.

 Join the community
 ------------------